 What is the Difference Between Perpetual and Subscription Licenses?

 When discussing software licensing solutions, the questions of perpetual vs. subscription software licenses often comes up.
 The subscription license model has become more and more popular in recent years.
 When looking for the best software licensing model for your company, it’s important to consider both options and understand their differences.

 As discussed, in the perpetual model, payment is a one-time purchase with the option of a yearly maintenance fee.
 In the subscription model, payments are recurring (typically monthly or yearly).
 In this model, customers are essentially renting the software.
 Initial costs tend to be lower but can become prohibitive depending on the length of use.

 In the perpetual license model, customers often host the software on their servers.
 This may require a high level of customization or integration to meet customer’s needs.
 In the subscription model, the software remains on the host company's server and offers less customization.

 Upgrades and Support

-In the perpetual model, the initial purchase will include updates and support for a certain period of time.
+In this model, the initial purchase will include updates and support for a certain period of time.
 Customers can pay for continued updates and support once the initial period has ended.
 In the subscription model, updates and support are part of the subscription fee.

-The main difference between the two models is that with the perpetual model customers host the software on their own servers as opposed to the subscription model in which the software is hosted on the vendor company’s server.
+The main difference between the two models is that with this type of model customers host the software on their own servers as opposed to the subscription model in which the software is hosted on the vendor company’s server.
 In the perpetual license model, customers will have more control over security themselves and therefore more insight into the situation.

 Making the transition from large one-time sales models to relationship-based recurring revenue models can be a game-changer.
 To find out more about how you can maximize recurring revenue for your business, download our latest whitepaper.